Shirtless man stares down Hurricane Florence with American flag in hand: 'Just being free and American'

 HURRICANE FLORENCE'S PATH: TRACK THE STORM HERE

-Pittman, who is from Jacksonville Beach, Florida, became Internet famous in 2015 after Fox News wrote about Neptune Beach Policeissuing Pittman a citation for breaching the peace when he played a raucous guitar rendition of “The Star-Spangled Banner” -- and a verse of Ted Nugent’s “Stranglehold" -- during a July 4 celebration.
+Pittman, who is from Jacksonville Beach, Florida, became Internet famous in 2015 after Fox News wrote about Neptune Beach Police issuing Pittman a citation for breaching the peace when he played a raucous guitar rendition of “The Star-Spangled Banner” -- and a verse of Ted Nugent’s “Stranglehold" -- during a July 4 celebration.

-His pride in the American flag carried over to 2016, when he stared down Category 2 Hurricane Mathew without a shirt on and while holding the flag -- headbanging the entire time to Slayer hit “Raining Blood.”
+His pride in the American flag carried over to 2016, when he stared down Category 2 Hurricane Matthew without a shirt on and while holding the flag -- headbanging the entire time to Slayer hit “Raining Blood.”
 His ginger locks flowed behind him in the fierce winds that, at times, reached 40 mph.

 “Had a request for some hair action during the ‘cane.
 I granted it,” he wrote on Facebook at the time in a post that has been viewed more than 27 million times.